top of page

 Insurance & Reimbursement

-I am an out-of-network provider.
-If your insurance plan includes out-of-network mental health or behavioral health benefits, you may be eligible for partial reimbursement.
-Our billing manager can provide a monthly superbill that you to submit.
-If you're unsure about your coverage, we’re happy to help you check your benefits—please feel free to contact us for assistance.
+Our billing manager can provide a monthly superbill that you can submit to your insurance company.
+If you’re unsure about your coverage, we’re happy to help you check your benefits.
+Please feel free to contact us for assistance.

 Sliding Scale

 Sliding scale rates are available for clients attending weekly sessions and paying fully or partially out of pocket.
 Availability is limited and based on financial need.
-If you’d like to inquire, we can discuss it during your initial consultation.
+If you’d like to inquire, we can discuss this during your initial consultation.

 👉 Read about Weekly Sessions & Client Agreement